dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 ___

 <a name="Blinky"></a>
-Blinking and LED with Node-RED
+Blinking an LED with Node-RED
 ---

 In this exercise, you will use the Node-RED development environment pre-installed on the Intel IoT Gateway to blink the onboard LED on your Arduino 101.